CVS joins Walmart in keeping multicultural beauty products out of locked cabinets

-(Reuters) - Drugstore chain CVS Health Corp (CVS.N) joined Walmart Inc (WMT.N) in announcing it will stop keeping beauty and personal care products designed for people of color in locked display cases, after the practice drew criticism online.
+(Reuters) - Drugstore chain CVS Health Corp joined Walmart Inc in announcing it will stop keeping beauty and personal care products designed for people of color in locked display cases, after the practice drew criticism online.

-In the wake of nationwide protests in the U.S. against police brutality and racial inequality following the killing of George Floyd last month, companies have issued statements in support of the black community and set up funds to fight systematic racism.
+In the wake of nationwide protests in the U.S. against police brutality and racial inequality following the killing of George Floyd last month, companies have issued statements in support of the black community and set up funds to fight systemic racism.

 The change in policy at both companies comes after a Walmart customer complained the practice of locking up items that cater to people of color was discriminatory.